 Separating Immigrant Families

-is one of many moves the administration is taking to control immigrants at the U.S.-Mexico border
+is one of many moves the Trump administration took to control immigrants at the U.S.-Mexico border

 Why It Matters

 All people deserve the right to raise their children in a healthy and safe environment, but the administration’s immigration policies are tearing families apart.

-Starting in April 2018, President Trump and then-Attorney General Jeff Sessions changed U.S. immigration policy to sharply increase separation of immigrant families at the U.S.-Mexico border.
+Starting in April 2018, former President Trump and then-Attorney General Jeff Sessions changed U.S. immigration policy to sharply increase separation of immigrant families at the U.S.-Mexico border.

 Later in 2018, the administration proposed a "family detention rule" that would end the current practice of limiting how long children can be detained and allow the U.S. government to jail immigrant families and children indefinitely (whether or not they are together).